A kindergarten which celebrates children’s resilience and independence has won an Australasian design award.

 John Paul College’s new kindergarten building and extension has jointly won Overall Winner in the 2020 Learning Environments Australasia Awards for Excellence in Educational Design.
 The project imaginatively reflects the principles of Reggio Emilia, an Italian approach to teaching and learning, within an Australian context.

-DR led and designed the project in collaboration with Aspect Studios (landscape design) and the passionate team at JPC.
-Thanks to our client JPC, Bligh Tanner (civil & structural engineers), and Dr Megan Gibson from QUT for contributing early childhood and Reggio Emilia education expertise.
+Deicke Richards led and designed the project in collaboration with Aspect Studios (landscape design) and the passionate team at JPC.
+Thanks to our client, Bligh Tanner (civil & structural engineers) and Dr Megan Gibson from QUT for contributing early childhood and Reggio Emilia education expertise.

 Photography by Mindi Cooke.